The 411: 2005–2007: Split and solo careers

-After the band's break-up in 2005, Furlonger worked as backing vocalist for various artists including Paloma Faith, Kevin Rowland, Percy Sledge, Sheila Ferguson, Deniece Williams, Freda Payne, Billy Paul, William Bell, Russell Thompkins Jr., Leon Ware, Take That, Leona Lewis, Julio Iglesias, Bonnie Tyler, James Ingram, Anastacia, Robbie Williams, Roachford, Will Young Beverley Knight, The Shires, Anne Marie, Ella Henderson, Mark Owen, Calum Scott, Simply Red, Peabo Bryson (duetting with him on several occasions) and regularly with Candi Staton and Cliff Richard (who also used her as his duet partner on tour).
-She was a backing singer for Emeli Sandé.
+Furlonger worked as backing vocalist for various artists including Paloma Faith, Kevin Rowland, Percy Sledge, Sheila Ferguson, Emily Sandé, Peabo Bryson (duetting with him on several occasions) and regularly with Candi Staton and Cliff Richard (who also used her as his duet partner on tour).
 She also performed on shows such as CD:UK, GMTV, The X Factor: Battle of the Stars, T4 on the Beach, the Royal Variety Performance and at Glastonbury 2008 and 2010 with Candi Staton.
 Furlonger also appeared on The X Factor in 2008 as a solo singer in the Over-25s category, with Dannii Minogue as her mentor.
 She reached the final 6 but was eliminated from the show on 5 October, having failed to reach the live finals.
 Since the show, she has signed to Mousse T.'s label, Peppermint Jam, and recorded an album in Germany.
 She continues to provide backing vocals while in the UK and regularly toured with David Gest, duetting with some of the artists, as well as providing backing vocals for the other artists on The X Factor.

-Boniface appeared in the identity parade in the first episode of the 23rd series of Never Mind the Buzzcocks, broadcast on 1 October 2009.
+Bryson appeared in the identity parade in the first episode of the 23rd series of Never Mind the Buzzcocks, broadcast on 1 October 2009.
 She was not correctly identified, Ben Miller ruling her out as a possibility as he thought she was "too young" to have been in a defunct girl band.

+2007–2008: Reformation as Sunshyne

-In September 2007, Boniface and Martin announced that they were forming a new group called Sunshyne and would be joined by Daizy Agnew and Nuala Farrelly.
-Daizy soon left and was replaced by Stephanie Barnes.
+In September 2007, Bryson and Martin announced that they were forming a new group called Sunshyne and would be joined by Daizy Agnew and Nuala Farrelly.
+Agnew soon left and was replaced by Stephanie Barnes.

-Sunshyne subsequently split up and Boniface and Martin decided to reform The 411, with the new line-up also including Owlett, who had not been involved in the formation of Sunshyne.
-The original member Furlonger was not involved, having decided to pursue other avenues, and her place was filled by Nuala Farrelly.
+Sunshyne subsequently split up and Bryson and Martin decided to reform The 411, with the new line-up also including Owlett, who had not been involved in the formation of Sunshyne.
+The original member Furlonger was not involved, having decided to pursue other avenues, and her place was filled by Farrelly.
 However, in 2008, The 411 split up once again.

 The band was reformed in 2007 and started recording songs for a second album with the new line-up.

 "LoveFool" was to have been the fourth single by The 411 with two new members but it was later cancelled along with the album.